Air Purification for Hospitality

 - Cleaning supplies, synthetic materials, paints and pesticides can release HAPs and VOC.ODSs such as chlorofluorocarbons may be released by improperly maintained heating, ventilation, and air conditioning (HVAC) units, refrigeration units and fire extinguishers.

-Since 1999, the Airgle Corporation has been an industry leader, specializing in air purification solutions.
+Since 1999, Airgle Corporation has been an industry leader, specializing in air purification solutions.
 Our air purification solutions are engineered to combat airborne pathogens, including COVID (CoV-2), ultra-fine particulates and VOCs in all indoor settings.
 Headquartered in New York, Airgle Corp. manufactures the only air purifiers possessing a cHEPA filter, with a capture threshold down to 0.003 microns and an ultraviolet titanium module, which neutralizes viruses, other pathogens and VOC’s with our photocatalytic oxidation technology.

 Certification Authority